Thomasporta/thomasporta.github.io/aboutme.md

 subtitle: Programmer and Technical Artist
 ---

 I am Thomas Porta, a programmer and technical artist.
-I studied Game Development at the National Film and television school.
+I studied Game Development at the National Film and Television school.
 Previously I was a Machine Learning Scientist.
+I also have a MSc in Machine Learning from UCL, UK and a BSc in Physics from McGill University, Canada.
+It's fair to say I like Science and Engineering.

 ### Skills